-4. Responsible Financial Management and Governance Responsible financial management and efficient use of public resources to meet the needs of the community.
+Responsible financial management and efficient use of public resources to meet the needs of the community.
+Responsible Financial Management and Governance 4 innovative, sustainable, and proactive solutions that Leadership in environmental sustainability through mitigate climate change and other environmental impacts.

-5. A Leader in Environmental Sustainability
+A Leader in Environmental Sustainability ں